Aerial view of the KU campus

 This is includes doing the work under the direction of your advisor, and completing a report on the work.

 Step 4.
-Bioengineering Research or Design Course Approval Petition
+Submit the Bioengineering Research or Design Course Approval Petition.

 When you have completed your pre-approved project, then follow these steps for verification of completion of your Research/Design Requirement.